AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/secrets.md

 Do not use sensitive data with this example, since it is designed to display your secrets as headers.

-The **JSON file** tab contains a more readable version of the JSON file that appears in the mesh in the `files` object.
+The `getHeadersSchema.json` tab contains the JSON file referenced in the example mesh's `operations` object.
+This file provides the required response schema.
+Copy the file into the same folder as your `mesh.json` file before creating or updating your mesh.

 <CodeBlock slots="heading, code" repeat="3" languages="json, yaml, json" />